Ward Thomas (television executive)

-Early life and WWII
+Early life, WWII and Motor Racing

 Ward Thomas was born in Wimbledon, London, the only child of Constance Thomas (née Daborn; 1900–97) and William Thomas.
 He was educated at Bloxham School, Oxfordshire (1935-9).
 He spent a year abroad at the Lycée in Rouen until the German invasion of France in May 1940, when he had to escape on the ferry from St Malo.

 Ward Thomas joined RAF Bomber Command in 1941 and trained as a navigator and pilot in South Africa.
 He joined 100 Squadron as a Lancaster pilot and was later moved to 550 Squadron stationed in Grimsby.
 He flew 36 trips over France and Germany over the course of the war, including taking part in the Nuremberg raid of March 1944 during which Bomber Command suffered its heaviest loses.
 He was awarded the Croix de Guerre for his involvement in bombing raids on the German Panzer training camp at Mailly-le-Camp in advance of the Normandy landings in June 1944.
 He also received the DFC "for utmost fortitude, courage and devotion to duty in air operations" during the War.
 By the time he left the RAF Ward Thomas had achieved the rank of flight lieutenant.

-Ward Thomas left the RAF in 1946 and moved to Switzerland in 1947 to fly for Swiss Air.
+Ward Thomas left the RAF in 1946 and moved to Switzerland in 1947 to fly for SwissAir.

 On his return to the UK in 1951, Ward Thomas was actively involved in motor racing in the UK and Europe.
-He won the Prix de la Province de Namur (Belgium) in 1952 and the Brands Hatch championship in the UK.
+He won the Brands Hatch championship in May 1952 and the Prix de la Province de Namur (Belgium) competing against Stirling Moss in July of the same year.
 As a result of his performances he won membership of the British Racing Drivers' Club.